dykesb/dykesb-src/content/courses/sta216/index.md

 This is a collaborative course and will be a cooperative learning experience, a true intellectual community.
 For us to work together as a community, we all must find ways to be present in the various places that our course lives (e.g., in person, online communication, the rest of the web).
 If you cannot finish your work for any reason, chat with me in advance.
-Note that on the first day of class, we will decide on a method for managing and participating in backchannel conversations (conversations that do not occur face-to-face).

 ### Activities